Are we looking at the next big move in Exela Technologies Inc. (XELA)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Exela Technologies Inc. (XELA) is a “Buy”.
 1 analysts offering their recommendations for the stock have an average rating of 2.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Exela Technologies Inc. is expected to release its quarterly report on 05/07/2021 and quarterly earnings per share for the current quarter are estimated at -$0.54 with sales reaching $314.11M over the same period.The EPS is expected to shrink by -798.70% this year, but quarterly earnings will post -17.30% year-over-year.
+Exela Technologies Inc. is expected to release its quarterly report on 05/07/2021 and quarterly earnings per share for the current quarter are estimated at -$0.54 with sales reaching $314.11M over the same period.The EPS is expected to grow by 65.30% this year, but quarterly earnings will post -17.30% year-over-year.
 Quarterly sales are estimated to shrink -20.20% in year-over-year returns.

 Exela Technologies Inc. (XELA) Top Institutional Holders